wpquads/quick-adsense-reloaded/README.md

 If you find an issue, let us know [here](https://github.com/rene-hermenau/quick-adsense-reloaded/issues)!

 ## Support ##
-This is a developer's portal for Quick AdSense Reloaded and should _not_ be used for support.
+This is a developer's portal for WP QUADS and should _not_ be used for support.
 Please visit the [support forums](https://wordpress.org/support/plugin/quick-adsense-reloaded/).

 ## Contributions ##
-Anyone is welcome to contribute to Quick AdSense Reloaded.
+Anyone is welcome to contribute to WP QUADS.
 Please read the [guidelines for contributing](https://github.com/rene-hermenau/quick-adsense-reloaded/blob/master/CONTRIBUTING.md) to this repository.

 There are various ways you can contribute:

 1. Raise an [Issue](https://github.com/rene-hermenau/quick-adsense-reloaded/issues) on GitHub
 2. Send us a Pull Request with your bug fixes and/or new features to the dev branch
-3. Translate Quick AdSense Reloaded into different languages
+3. Translate WP QUADS into different languages
 4. Provide feedback and suggestions on [enhancements](https://github.com/rene-hermenau/quick-adsense-reloaded/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)